 Walkthrough: Register an Azure-aware plug-in using the Plug-in Registration Tool

 This walkthrough demonstrates how to register a service endpoint step using the Plug-in Registration Tool.
-Once configured, Microsoft Dynamics CRM 2016 or Microsoft Dynamics CRM Online can post the execution context of the current operation to a Microsoft Azure solution endpoint.
+Once configured, Microsoft Dynamics 365 or Microsoft Dynamics 365 (online) can post the execution context of the current operation to a Microsoft Azure solution endpoint.
 For this walkthrough, the step is registered to post the execution context of the CreateRequest message for an Account entity to the Microsoft Azure Service Bus.

 The following prerequisites must be completed before you start this walkthrough:

 Access to the Plug-in Registration Tool.
 You can find the tool’s executable file in the Tools\PluginRegistration folder of the SDK.
 Download the Microsoft Dynamics CRM SDK package.